19hours/sg-statutes/Acts/Penal Code.md

 [51/2007]

-Explanation—It is not necessary that the offender should intend to produce harm, or contemplate his disobedience as likely to produce harm.
+Explanation—.It is not necessary that the offender should intend to produce harm, or contemplate his disobedience as likely to produce harm.
 It is sufficient that he knows of the order which he disobeys, and that his disobedience produces, or is likely to produce, harm.

-Illustrations
+Illustration

 An order is promulgated by a public servant lawfully empowered to promulgate such order, directing that a religious procession shall not pass down a certain street.Aknowingly disobeys the order, and thereby causes danger of riot.Ahas committed the offence defined in this section.